sepal-contrib/sdg_15.3.1/doc/en.rst

 Select a trajectory
 ^^^^^^^^^^^^^^^^^^^

-There are three options available to calculate the productivity trend that describe trajectry of change^
+There are three options available to calculate the productivity trend that describe trajectry of change

 -   Based on NDVI trend
 -   Based on residual trend
 -   Trend based on water use efficiency

 ..  figure:: https://raw.githubusercontent.com/12rambau/sdg_indicators_module/master/doc/img/select_trajectory.png